TUW-GEO/cookiecutter-tuw-jupyter/README.md

    These names are used in the `makefile` form the `.setup` folder.
 This is important when sharing the notebook for easy setup.

 4. Now you can work on the Project.
 A example Jupyter notebook called `01_eo-discover-eodag.ipynb`has been created.
-Dont forget to push your changes to GitHub. (check that the names are the same)
+Dont forget to push your changes to GitHub (Use the same names as in 3).

-5. To share your Project provide the `Makefile` together with the `README` file from the `.setup`folder.
-Make sure that the GitHub repository is public and that it has a branch called `main`.
+5. Make sure that the GitHub repository is public and that it has a branch called `main`.
+This can be changed in GitHub in your project under the `Settings` on the top right.

+6. To share your Project provide the `Makefile` together with the `README` file from the `.setup`folder.